 Please list character name, vocal/instrumental requirements, any doubling schemes should they occur, and any traits that you deem necessary for casting, These traits could include but are not limited to age, gender, ethnicity, sexuality, ability, etc. Beyond that, any information or notes that you wish to share about your characters is welcome, but not necessary.

-What should I include in my statement of objectives?
+What should I include in my developmental goals?

 How do I pay the application fee?